 Festival Time – Fair & Patron Saint Celebration of The Crowned Black Madonna

-Just south of the town is the heavily restored 12th century abbey Santi Pietro e Paolo which hosts the Crowned Black Madonna fashioned from poplar, the area was noted for its woodworking.
-She is celebrated on the 8th September when locals bring the Black Madonna to the altar, dressed in royal robes and crowned with a golden crown, while Marian litanies are sung.
+Just south of the town is the heavily restored 12th-century abbey Santi Pietro e Paolo which hosts the Crowned Black Madonna fashioned from poplar, the area was noted for its woodworking.
+She is celebrated on the 8th of September when locals bring the Black Madonna to the altar, dressed in royal robes and crowned with a golden crown, while Marian litanies are sung.
 The next morning, after mass, she is carried through the streets in a great procession with marching bands and bells ringing.
-After the procession she is undressed again to the accompaniment of litanies.
-An eternal lamps burns before her image and its oils is said to have healing properties which are administered to humans and animals alike and the local Priest distributes this oil to those who need it when they are undressing her after the festa.
+After the procession, she is undressed again to the accompaniment of litanies.
+An eternal lamps burns before her image and its oils is said to have healing properties that are administered to humans and animals alike and the local Priest distributes this oil to those who need it when they are undressing her after the festa.

 Local Pescasseroli Dishes to Try

-Patate Maritate, is a layered potato gratin type type dish interlaced with plenty of breadcrumbs flavoured with garlic, parsley and pecorino cheese, have a try at home using this recipe.
+Patate Maritate, is a layered potato gratin type dish interlaced with plenty of breadcrumbs flavoured with garlic, parsley and pecorino cheese, have a try at home using this recipe.
 Ask if anyone is serving this or the gnocchi made with the goose-foot shaped mountain spinach (jorabi) that grows 2000 masl predominantly in the higher meadows grazed by the sheep.
 Expect pasta sauces to be robust with thick strands called carrati, recommended for the area is rape del pastore, fettuccine alla Marsicana, rabbit in an egg and lemon sauce, and of course grilled scamorza cheese.

-The blogger Bread, Cakes &Ale rave about bread from Il Vecchio Forno if you fancy taking some pizza bianco along with your on your hike for a snack.
+The blogger Bread, Cakes &Ale rave about bread from Il Vecchio Forno if you fancy taking some pizza bianco along with you on your hike for a snack.
 You can find in Piazza Vittorio Emanuele III catch them on Facebook.